INDICATION AND IMPORTANT SAFETY INFORMATION FOR NINLARO® (ixazomib)

 These are not all the possible side effects of NINLARO.
 Talk to your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Before taking NINLARO, tell your healthcare provider about all your medical conditions, including if:
+Before taking NINLARO, tell your healthcare provider about all your medical conditions, including if you:

-- You have liver problems or kidney problems or are on dialysis.
+- Have kidney problems or are on dialysis.

-- You are breastfeeding or plan to breastfeed.
+- Are breastfeeding or plan to breastfeed.
+It is not known if NINLARO passes into breast milk, if it affects an infant who is breastfed, or breast milk production.
 Do not breastfeed during treatment with NINLARO and for 90 days after your final dose of NINLARO.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements or before starting any new medicines.